zacherytcox/stelligent-u/06-auto-scaling/README.md

 ##### Question: Stack Updates

 _After updating your stack, did your running instance get replaced or resized?_
+>It didnt do anything to it.
+I believe you have to run an `instance refresh`.

 Terminate the instance in your ASG.

 ##### Question: Replacement Instance

 _Is the replacement instance the new size or the old?_
+>New size

 #### Lab 6.1.4: ASG Update Policy